 Required Qualifications (as evidenced by an attached resume):

-Bachelor's Degree.
-Two years of full time experience in an Academic Advising, Counseling or Student Services setting.
-In lieu of experience, part-time graduate work in a Teacher Education, Counseling, Higher Education Administration and/or Academic Advising setting, totaling two years of full time experience will be considered.
-Must have, keep and maintain the appropriate valid NYS Driver’s License; have a motor vehicle record which is free from major violations or a pattern of repeat violations (***Out-of-State Applicants, see "Special Notes”).
+Bachelor’s degree (foreign equivalent or higher).
+Two (2) years of marketing, fundraising/development, corporate sponsorship or other revenue generating experience.
+Experience working with various vendors, corporate partners and other related organizations.
+Must have, keep and maintain the appropriate valid NYS Driver’s License; have a motor vehicle record which is free from major violations or a pattern of repeat violations. (***Out-of-State Applicants, see "Special Notes”).

 Brief Description of Duties: